AlvinOctaH/SDLockV0.1/README.md

 ## Installation
 - Clone this repository
+- Download the DualInputCNN model from this repo: AlvinOctaH/DualInputCNN
 - Mount your Google Drive in Colab
 - Run colab_face_recognition.ipynb to start the Flask server
 - Connect Raspberry Pi to the internet and run:
   - raspberry_pi_register_face.py to register users
-  - raspberry_pi_face_recognition.py to perform recognition and unlock the door.
+  - raspberry_pi_face_recognition.py to perform recognition and unlock the door

 ## Usage
 - Register face images via the Raspberry Pi script